-- Currently enrolled in a post-secondary program
+- Currently be enrolled in an undergraduate, masters or PhD program

-2. What do you look for in a student?
+4. What do you look for in a student?

-4. What terms do you hire for?
+7. What terms do you hire for?

-5. What are the recruitment timelines?
+8. What are the recruitment timelines?

 We recruit in accordance with the timelines set out by each school.
 As a general guide, we hire students according to the following timeline: